Atari History Timelines by Michael Current

 March: At Atari (Coin-Op) in engineering, Peter L. Takaichi was promoted to industrial design manager, replacing Chas Grossman who departed the company (and would return to Ampex). (source Roger Hector, previously a bicycle industrial designer at Huffy, would join Atari (Coin-Op) as an industrial designer (reporting to Takaichi). (source; source for March date; Fun p557 indicates June 76)

-March: Löwen Automaten (Atari's German distributors) introduced the Theatre Kiosk (never shipped) at the IMA trade show in Berlin, West Germany.
+March: Löwen Automaten (Atari's German distributors) introduced the Atari Theatre Kiosk (2-, 3-, or 6-game versions) at the IMA trade show in Berlin, West Germany.
 The product was developed by Atari-Europe in France; Jean-François Gaillard was manager of Atari-Europe.
 (Play Meter 4/76; source)

 March: Atari released Outlaw.

-March 15: Don Lang, previously Atari (Coin-Op) electrical engineering manager (reporting to VP engineering Steve Bristow), would become Atari (Pinball) engineering manager (reporting to VP research and development/Pinball Division manager Al Alcorn).
-Bob Skyles (Robert W. Skyles), previously of Calma Company, joined Atari (Coin-Op) as engineering manager (hired by/reporting to Bristow; replacing Lang in the role).
+March 15: Don Lang, previously Atari (Coin-Op) electrical engineering manager (reporting to VP engineering Steve Bristow), would become Atari (Pinball) electrical engineering manager.
+Fred Tarver would join Atari (Pinball) as mechanical engienering manager.
+(Al Alcorn remained Atari VP research and development/Pinball Division manager).
+Bob Skyles (Robert W. Skyles), previously of Calma Company, joined Atari (Coin-Op) as engineering manager (hired by/reporting to Bristow).
 Lyle Rains, previously Kee Games electronics engineer/game designer (reporting to Bristow), would be Atari (Coin-Op) Senior Electronics Engineer/Game Designer (reporting to Skyles).

 March 17: In the ongoing legal proceedings between Atari and Fun Games, Santa Clara Superior Court judge John M. Brenner dissolved the temporary restraining order of October 1975 against Fun Games, and denied Atari's request for a preliminary injunction.
 (Cash Box 4/3/76; 5/1/76) (Atari, however, would ultimately prevail in the case, and Fun Games would be shut down by the end of the year.)

-March 31-April 1: At Atari's 2nd annual distributor conference, held at the Hyatt Regency Hotel in San Francisco, Atari introduced Kee Games Quiz Show, Kee Games Tank 8, Kee Games Indy 4, and introduced the Theatre Kiosk to the U.S. (Cash Box 4/24/76; Vending Times 4/76 p60)
+March 31-April 1: At Atari's 2nd annual distributor conference, held at the Hyatt Regency Hotel in San Francisco, Atari introduced Kee Games Quiz Show, Kee Games Tank 8, Kee Games Indy 4, and the Atari Theatre Kiosk (developed by Atari-Europe; 2-, 3-, or 6-game versions).
+(Cash Box 4/24/76; Vending Times 4/76 p60; source; source)

 March/April: Dennis Koble, previously of Applied Technology (TCWv1 p529), joined Atari (Coin-Op) engineering (Division Street, Campbell CA) as a programmer, "the fourth programmer ever to be hired by Atari." (source; source) Koble joined the programming group that already included Tom Hogg (group head), Dave Shepperd, and Mike Albaugh. (source 5:25; source 4:50)